 The cork surface comes from sustainable, recyclable, and renewable cork oak trees.
-They don’t harvest cork by cutting down trees, but rather the tree’s bark is peeled from it every nine years.
+They don’t harvest cork by cutting down trees; rather, the tree’s bark is peeled from it every nine years.

-The cork yoga mat itself is naturally anti microbial to keep the germs away along your yoga journey.
-Beyond this, this eco-friendly yoga mat has no latex, PVC, and non-toxic foaming agents or chemicals of any kind in its materials.
-The eco foam bottom of the mat is closed-cell to avoid gathering dust.
+The cork yoga mat itself is naturally anti-microbial to keep the germs away along your yoga journey.
+Beyond this, this yoga mat has no latex, PVC, or non-toxic foaming agents or chemicals of any kind in its materials.
+The eco-foam bottom of the mat is closed-cell to avoid gathering dust.

 Finding a one-of-a-kind yoga mat as attractive and completely functional as the Yogo Design Lab Mat would be tough.
 This eco-friendly mat comes in four different colors with exquisite Indian designs on the exercise surface.

 The mat is 71” long, 24” wide, and 5 millimeters thick.
 Even rolled up on its carrying strap, the mat is eye-catching.
 Made of natural rubber materials, it is non-toxic and odor-free.